Metal Gear Solid (1998 video game): Reception

-Critical response
+Critical reception

-Metal Gear Solid received "universal acclaim", according to review aggregator Metacritic.
+Metal Gear Solid received "universal acclaim", according to review aggregator website Metacritic.

 PlayStation Official Magazine – UK review called Metal Gear Solid "the best game ever made.
 Unputdownable and unforgettable".
 The review by IGN opined Metal Gear Solid came "closer to perfection than any other game in PlayStation's action genre" and called it "beautiful, engrossing, and innovative...in every conceivable category."
 Computer and Video Games compared it to "playing a big budget action blockbuster, only better."
 Arcade magazine praised it for "introducing a brand new genre: the sneak-'em-up" and said it would "herald a tidal wave" of "sneak-'em-ups."
 They called it a "brilliant, technically stunning, well thought through release that's sure to influence action adventure games for many years."
 GMR called it a "cinematic classic."

 GamePro called it "this season's top offering [game] and one game no self-respecting gamer should be without," but criticized the frame rate that "occasionally stalls the eye-catching graphics."
 GameSpot was critical of how easy it is for the player to avoid being seen, as well as the game's short length, calling it "more of a work of art than ... an actual game."

 Next Generation reviewed the PlayStation version of the game, rating it five stars out of five, and stated that "rest assured that this is a game no player should miss and the best reason yet to own a PlayStation."

 Metal Gear Solid received an Excellence Award for Interactive Art at the 1998 Japan Media Arts Festival.
-The Academy of Interactive Arts & Sciences nominated Metal Gear Solid for its 1998 "Outstanding Achievement in Character or Story Development" award, although the game lost to Pokémon Red and Blue.
+During the 2nd Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Metal Gear Solid for "Game of the Year", "Console Game of the Year", "Console Action Game of the Year", and outstanding achievement in "Interactive Design", "Software Engineering", and "Character or Story Development".

 In 1999, Next Generation listed Metal Gear Solid as number 27 on their "Top 50 Games of All Time", commenting that, "MGS is one of the most vibrant efforts in gaming history to bring serious ideas to games."